calvinlarimore/calvin.larimo.re/src/b/eleventy-pages.md

 ```

 This includes the `CNAME` in the Eleventy build which is the root of `gh-pages`, where GitHub pages is looking for it.

+## The Future
+I definitely want to learn more about GitHub Actions because they seem super powerful, and when I do I will improve this workflow.
+Hopefully I can condense it into one workflow instead of two, because currently you have to wait for runners three times (Eleventy build, GitHub Pages build (which does nothing :/), and GitHub Pages deploy).